-Brassica napus (oilseed rape) is a major edible oil-producing crop, and its F1 hybrids have been widely used in commercial production for many years.
-The flower development process in Brassica napus is similar to that of Arabidopsis.
+Brassica napus is a major edible oil-producing crop and its F_1 hybrids have been widely used in commercial production for many years.
+B. napus has a flower development process similar to that of Arabidopsis.
 There have been a few studies on the potential mechanism of heterosis in B. napus (Grant and Beversdorf, 1985; Chen et al., 2008).
 Most of these investigations, as well as other studies with Arabidopsis, focused on the seedling stage.
 Investigations of the effects of gene expression on heterosis during flower development are much more limited.
-Previous studies from our group showed that the early stages of flower development are vital for determining the number of flowers and siliques produced per plant, and consequently the yield (Zhang et al., 2016b).
+Previous studies from our group showed that the early stages of flower development are vital for determine the number of flowers and siliques produced per plant and consequently yield (Zhang et al., 2016b).
 However, stage-specific transcriptomic changes, which are crucial for understanding the gene regulatory networks underlying flower development and the phenomenon of heterosis in B. napus, have not been thoroughly investigated.

-The genome sequence of B. napus is now available (Chalhoub et al., 2014), and together with the next-generation sequencing technology provides an unprecedented opportunity to address questions concerning changes in gene expression and epigenetic variations between the two parents and their F1 hybrids that are associated with heterosis in allopolyploid B. napus.
-In this study we investigated the dynamic transcriptomes, small RNAomes and DNA methylomes of an F1 hybrid and its two parents at three early flower developmental stages of B. napus.
-Our results reveal that similarities and differences in gene expression and epigenetic changes exist between the F1 hybrid and its parents at the early flower developmental stage, and these data provide insights into the role of transcriptional and epigenetic changes in heterosis of B. napus.
+The genome sequence of B. napus is now available (Chalhoub et al., 2014) and together with the next-generation sequencing technology, provides an unprecedented opportunity to address questions concerning gene expression changes and epigenetic variations between the two parents and their F_1 hybrids that are associated with heterosis in allopolyploid B. napus.
+In this study, we investigated the dynamic transcriptomes, small RNAomes and DNA methylomes of an F_1 hybrid and its two parents at three early flower developmental stages of B. napus.
+Our results revealed that similarities and differences in gene expression and epigenetic changes exist between the F_1 hybrid and its parents at the early flower developmental stage, and these data provide insights into the role of transcriptional and epigenetic changes in heterosis of B. napus.